 Margot Biggin is executive director of University Advancement, overseeing fundraising teams responsible for the School of Arts and Sciences, the School of Engineering, Tisch College of Civic Life, Annual Giving, Gift Planning, and Corporate and Foundation Relations.
 Prior to joining Tufts in 2013, Margot served as vice president of the Wayland Group, where she consulted on fundraising, planning, and board development to a wide range of non-profit organizations in New England and nationally.
 Previously, she served as director of development at the Harvard Graduate School of Education, director of development at the Big Brother Association of Greater Boston, and held positions at two United Ways—the United Way of Massachusetts Bay and the United Way in White Plains, NY.
 Margot served on the Board of Directors of the Association of Fundraising Professionals, Massachusetts Chapter for 18 years.
 A graduate of Smith College, she earned an M.B.A. from the Boston University Graduate School of Management.

-Bill Gehling, A74, G79, is senior advisor to Advancement, focusing on fundraising opportunities in support of Tufts Athletics, the School of Arts and Sciences, and various university priorities.
-During his 16-year tenure as director of athletics, Bill saw the construction of new facilities, multiple NCAA championships won by teams and individuals, and the expanded reach of the program.
+Bill Gehling, A74, G79, is executive director for the Office of Alumni Relations and is responsible for overseeing alumni engagement efforts across the University.
+Working in collaboration with alumni relations staff at the University’s professional schools, OAR has a special focus on supporting undergraduate alumni and coordinates programming for reunions, alumni chapters, shared interest groups, and a travel-learn program.
+Previously, he served as Senior Advisor for University Advancement for 4 years immediately following his 16-year tenure as Director of Athletics.
+As AD, Bill saw the construction of new facilities, multiple NCAA championships won by teams and individuals, and the expanded reach of the program.
 Bill's genuine and unfailing devotion to Tufts grows out of more than four decades at the university, first as a student, then a coach, followed by director of athletics before joining University Advancement.
 Bill was honored in 2015 with the Tufts Athletics Distinguished Achievement Award as well as the Hosea Ballou Medal.
 In 2016, he received the Distinguished Service Award from the Tufts Alumni Association.

 Jonathan Schwartz is executive director of campaign management and has principal responsibility for planning, directing, implementing, and evaluating comprehensive campaigns, with particular focus on the structure and management of campaign volunteer leadership.
 Prior to joining Tufts in December 2014, he was senior associate vice president for advancement and director of university campaigns at the University of Rochester where he helped orchestrate that institution's first $1 billion campaign.
 At Rochester, he also oversaw the units of Capital and Special Projects, Advancement Communications, Alumni Relations, and Donor Relations.
 Jonathan previously served as assistant vice president for development and senior director of capital projects at Washington University in St. Louis, where he played a central role in execution of that university’s campaign that concluded in 2004 and raised $1.55 billion.
 He started his career in Advancement at the California Institute of Technology.
 A graduate of Georgetown University, Jonathan also holds a master’s degree in radio, television and film studies from Northwestern University.